 Beware of the increase in scams

-Scamming is on the rise including in our University community and the level of sophistication means they are getting harder to detect.
-They prey on people’s trust, vulnerability, and stress levels
+Scamming is on the rise including in our university community and the level of sophistication means the scams are getting harder to detect and they prey on people’s trust, vulnerability, and stress levels.

-Don’t think it will never happen to me as scammers are coming up with new ways to attack every day, some of the latest risk concerns being recording your voice to get access to your private information or using AI technology
+Don’t think it will never happen to me, scammers are coming up with new ways to attack every day.

 Scammers: